Our Stars

 Her wheelchair basketball career started with the Victorian Women's Wheelchair Basketball team in 2002 and there was to be no turning back.
 Taking her around the world with the Australian National team & earning a sports scholarship to the University of Illinois.
 Kathleen went on to win three consecutive US National Championships with the University of Illinois team.

 From 2006 to 2015 she held a scholarship with the Victorian Institute of Sport.
-The hard work over many years paid off in 2008 when Kathleen rolled out with the Australian Women’s Basketball team at the Paralympic Games in Beijing.
+The hard work over many years paid off in 2008 when Kathleen rolled out with the Australian Women’s Basketball team at the Paralympic Games in Beijing, where they won a Bronze Medal.

 Away from the court, Kathleen was selected to represent Australia at the United Nations in New York for the 2016 Convention on the Rights of Persons with Disability.
 Kathleen was a panelist discussing the Paralympics as a driver for sustainable and inclusive development.

 Kathleen is a Co-founder of the Red Dust Heelers Program, which aims to create more awareness of disability and provide opportunities in sport, education and life for people with disability in Aboriginal and other communities across Australia.
-They use wheelchair basketball as an 'ice breaker' and as a tool to demonstrate the ability of people with disability.
+They use wheelchair basketball as an 'ice breaker' and as a tool to demonstrate inclusion in action.

 The Covid19 Pandemic soon followed, and with the Paralympics postponed by a year, Kathleen had a unique opportunity to try and make up a 7 second deficit between herself and her direct competition for a spot on the Tokyo team.
 1 year later, Kathleen raced off again against her main competitor, and won in a photo finish!
 This lead to a 3rd race decider the next day, where she PB'd but was bested by another small margin.
-Kathleen is now more determined than ever to make the 2024 Paris Paralympic team - relocating (again!) to the Gold Coast, to train under the Australian Head Coach at Paddle Australia's Headquarters.
+More determined than ever to make the 2024 Paris Paralympic team, Kathleen relocated (again!) to the Gold Coast, to train under the Australian Head Coach at Paddle Australia's Headquarters.

 Kathleen has experienced first hand the power of raising the bar of expectations we put on ourselves and those around us.
 She believes that too often, people with disabilities have the bar lowered for them, or they lower it themselves, never reaching their potential or dreams.
 The same can be said for people without disabilities too.
 She hopes that through sharing her story, it will help others to start dreaming bigger, believing in themselves and their abilities to achieve.